wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 .. image:: images/robot-battery/broken-terminal.png
   :alt: One terminal of an FRC battery fully detached from the battery.

 Dropping the batteries can bend the internal plates and cause performance issues, create bulges, or even crack the battery case open.
-While we do use AGM technology for safety, when a cell is punctured it may still leak a small amount of battery acid.
+While most FRC batteries use Absorbent Glass Mat [AGM] or Gel technology for safety and performance, when a cell is punctured it may still leak a small amount of battery acid.
 This is one of the reasons FIRST recommends teams have a battery spill kit available.

 Finally, certain older battery chargers without "maintenance mode" features can *overcharge* the battery, resulting in boiling off some of the battery acid.